alexa/alexa-auto-sdk/MIGRATION.md

 # Alexa Auto SDK Migration Guide

-This guide outlines the changes you will need to make to migrate from Auto SDK v2.0 to Auto SDK v2.1.
+This guide outlines the changes you will need to make to migrate from Auto SDK v2.0 to Auto SDK v2.1 or v2.1.1.

 **Table of Contents**